National Immunisation Catch up Calculator June 2020

 Resources from the latest Immunisation Update

-Copies of the Nepean Blue Mountains Immunisation Report Card 2018 and the Nepean Blue Mountains Report Care 2018 are available to download on the Nepean Blue Mountains Local Health District website.
+Copies of the latest Nepean Blue Mountains Immunisation Report Card and the Nepean Blue Mountains Report Card are available to download from the 'workforce and training' of the Nepean Blue Mountains Local Health District website.

 Influenza Vaccination During Pregnancy

 Vaccination remains the best protection pregnant women and their newborn babies have against influenza.

 Despite influenza vaccination being available free to pregnant women on the National Immunisation Program, vaccination rates remain low with only 1 in 3 pregnant women receiving the influenza vaccine.